nauticalcoder/dirt-tracker/README.md

 ### Power
 Battery or wiring into bikes electrical system.
 Initially, we will rely on battery power as it is simpler and eliminates the problem of noise from the bikes electrical system.
+Use Pololu powerswitch to turn device on and off

 ### Case
 Once we have all of the hardware in hand and wired up, we will design a case for it and print it using our 3d printer.